Wesley1808/AdvancedChat/README.md

       "name": "world",
       // Allows you to disable the channel without removing it entirely.
       "enabled": true,
-      // Flag mainly to determine if a channel is only used by staff members.
-Mostly used for socialspy and vanish support.
+      // Flag to determine if a channel is only used by staff members.
+Mostly used for vanish support.
       "isStaff": false,
       // Permission required to join this channel.
 Without this permission, you also won't be able to see messages in this channel.
       "permission": "advancedchat.channel.world",